ranjit-nyros/RailsToDoApp/README.md

 ### Model:

--Created application_record.rb and added the following code\
+- Created application_record.rb and added the following code\
 	class ApplicationRecord < ActiveRecord::Base\
   		self.abstract_class = true\
 	end

--And Updated all models with ApplicationRecord which is inherited from application_record.rb
+- And Updated all models with ApplicationRecord which is inherited from application_record.rb

--Updated "belongs_to:todo_list" as "belongs_to :todo_list, optional:true" because required: true is deprecated.
+- Updated "belongs_to:todo_list" as "belongs_to :todo_list, optional:true" because required: true is deprecated.

 ### Migrations:

 Inorder to solve the issue related to size of strings in rails5

--Updated migration files as\
+- Updated migration files as\
 class CreateTodoLists < ActiveRecord::Migration[5.2]

--Run "rails db:migrate"
+ *Run "rails db:migrate"

 ### Controllers: